Published on June 18th, 2015 | by Pro Wrestling Stories0

 Back in 2004 though, the business of professional wrestling was still evolving.
 During this time, Ric Flair shared some strong words against the original author of his first book and the IWC (Internet Wrestling Community) in part to them using the terminology wrestlers use and for talking like they are on the inside.

-With the changing nature of the business and with Ric now hosting his own podcast, The Ric Flair Show, we do wonder if he feels the same way he did twelve years before?
+With the changing nature of the business and with Ric having once hosted his own podcast, The Ric Flair Show, we do wonder if he feels the same way he did years before?

 “Everybody wants to think that they’re a wrestler.